7 Essential Questions to Ask a Financial Advisor

 It’s your money, after all.
 You want to know exactly where it is going.

 Related to this, ask the advisor if there are any minimums.
 Some advisors require a minimum investment, and it’s better to find this out as early as possible.

 4. What Experience and Qualifications Do You Have?

 If you wanted to climb Mt.
 Everest, you would need to hire a guide to make the ascent.
 When choosing a guide, I’m sure we’d all want to find someone with a lot of experience.

 You would want a guide who knew the route, what to prepare, the pitfalls to avoid, and who understood the risks.
 I’m not sure anyone would want to attempt that summit with a guide who had little to no experience.

-When you’re considering whether to hire a financial advisor, you’re looking for an experienced guide and partner.
+If you’re looking to hire a financial advisor, you’re looking for an experienced guide and partner.
 You want someone to help you navigate the complex world of finance and investments.
 You’ll want an advisor with experience working with clients like you.

-This is important because an advisor may have years of experience at a firm, but did their daily work involve helping clients like you?
+This is important.
+An advisor may have years of experience at a firm, but did their daily work involve helping clients like you?
 If you’re planning on retiring in the next few years, you’ll want an advisor with experience helping other retirees.

 Of course, even an advisor without a lot of relevant experience may still be a good fit.
 They may make up for lack of experience in other ways that benefit you.

 Regardless of their experience, learn as much as you can about an advisor.
 Ask them to tell you their history in the industry and what experience they have helping people like you.
-Learning their story will help you to understand whether they can actually help you achieve your goals.
+Learning their story will show whether they can actually help you achieve your goals.